EllianCarlos/EllianCarlos/README.md

 ### Hi there 👋

+I'm a web developer and information systems student in Brazil.
+I am passionate about math, computer science and science!
+I love participating in any type of competition and I love to start projects, somtimes I even complete ones.

+📫 If you want to reach me out, just e-mail me at elliancarlos@gmail.com.

+🔭 I am currently working in Tokenlab as a Web Developer.

+🌱 I’m currently learning a looot of things, but mostly Neural Networks and Artificial Inteligence.
 <!--
 **EllianCarlos/EllianCarlos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.